-The soon-to-be Ryan Gloyer Middle School is a 2006, 2011 & 2017 Don Eichhorn “School To Watch” as well as a 2012 National Blue Ribbon school.
+Ryan Gloyer Middle School is a 2006, 2011, 2014, 2017 and 2020 Don Eichhorn “School To Watch” as well as a 2012 National Blue Ribbon school.
 It is fitting that such a school would be chosen for a variety of reasons, most of all in that it teaches students to always be true to themselves and to follow their dreams, just a few of the life lessons Ryan expected of himself and encouraged others to pursue.
-The building, home to Seneca Valley seventh and eighth graders, will open in the 2018-19 school year with a new name, new life lessons to teach, and an interactive display that will honor Ryan’s legacy, as well as stories of service and sacrifice paid for by others we must never forget.
+The building, home to Seneca Valley seventh and eighth graders, opened in the 2018-19 school year with a new name, new life lessons to teach, and an interactive display that will honor Ryan’s legacy, as well as stories of service and sacrifice paid for by others we must never forget.

-“He believed that anyone can reach their dreams through hard work and the drive to exceed requirements,” said Richard Gloyer, Ryan’s father.
+“He believed that anyone could achieve their dreams through hard work and the drive to exceed requirements,” said Richard Gloyer, Ryan’s father.
 “He possessed the discipline, courage and a never-give-up attitude to overcoming obstacles.
 We all love and miss him so very much, but he will never be forgotten.”

 To read more about Ryan’s life through memorials and tributes, please visit the “Ryan Gloyer Binder” in the blue column at left (or in the drop down menu above if using a mobile device).
 To learn more about the student presentation through news articles and coverage, please be sure to also take the time to see the choices at left (or in the drop down menu above if using a mobile device).

-We thank the Gloyer Family for sharing documents and photos for the website and renaming.
+We thank the Gloyer Family for sharing documents and photos for the website and renaming ceremony.
 We also extend our appreciation (and pride) to the student committee for their hard work and dedication in preserving Ryan’s legacy.